jeroenmaes/jeroenmaes.github.io/content/posts/2025/03/my-homeassistant-setup/index.md

 - WLED for LED controll
 - MyUplink for NIBE Heatpump
 - SMA Solar for Solar power monitoring
+- Overkiz for Somfy Tahoma Switch using the local API

 ### **Automations**
 - **Trigger "Everything Off"** – When the Jablotron alarm is armed, turns off all Niko Home Control lights and smart outlets by calling the "Everything Off" action using the NHC2 AddOn.